 In addition to the awesome location, Hotel Breakers has five onsite restaurants: Perkins, TOMO Hibachi Grill, Surf Lounge, TGIFriday’s and a Starbucks.

 The cabins at Lighthouse Point are essentially tiny houses.
-After many episodes of Tiny House Hunters, the husband and I were probably too eager to give it a shot.
 There are multiple floor plan options available to choose from with the 156 cottages & cabins.
+We found the opportunity to spread with some outdoor space to be an autism-friendly lodging experience.

-Water-front cabins can sleep up to six, family cabins up to eight and the Deluxe cabins can accommodate up to 10 people.
+Lighthouse Point water-front cabins can sleep up to six, family cabins up to eight and the Deluxe cabins can accommodate up to 10 people.
 For my group of seven, we chose a Deluxe cabin.
-The determining factor for us was having two bathrooms.

 The two-level Deluxe loft cabin consists of a 42” flat screen, two futons, a bedroom (queen size bed with TV), two full bathrooms with tub/shower combos a kitchenette with a sink, microwave and small fridge, all on the first level.
 When you travel up to the second floor loft space, there are two separate sleeping places, each with a queen sized bed and two televisions.
 Complimentary wi-fi is included.